-The Bolton Notch Hardwood forest is a large stand which sits in between the Bolton Valley Access Road and the Notch Road and runs from just landowner permission was obtained (in the vicinity of the Bolton Valley ski resort).
-As can be expected for a forest of this size, there is a larger amount of variability in the structure, composition and age of the stand.
-Even the area that was visited were done in limited areas where contained pockets of mature sugar maple 40"+ in diameter as well as areas of young forest with tree DBH less than 10".
+The Bolton Notch Hardwood forest is a large stand which sits in between the Bolton Valley Access Road and the Notch Road and runs from just contained pockets of mature sugar maple 40"+ in diameter as well as areas of young forest with tree DBH less than 10".
 Overall, the canopy is dominated by a mixture of sugar maple (Acer saccharum) and American beech (Fagus grandifolia).
 Areas with richer soils may also include American ash (Fraxinus americana) and black cherry (Prunus serotina).
-The sub-canopy and shrub layers are likewise variable but typically composed of regenerating canopy species as well as hobblebush (Viburnum lantanoides).
+The sub-canopy and shrub layers are likewise variable but typically composed of regenerating canopy species as well hobblebush (Viburnum lantanoides).
 Common herbs include Evergreen woodfern (Dryopteris intermedia), acuminate aster (Aster acuminatus), lady fern (Athyrium filix-femina) and hay-scented fern (Dennstaedtia punctilobula).
-The composition and abundance of the herbaceous layer, however, is highly variable depending upon local site conditions.
+The composition and abundance of the herbaceous layer, however, İS highly variable depending upon local site conditions.